BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_7_Integrating_Libwally_and_Bitcoin-CLI.md

   "hasprivatekeys": true
 }
 ```

-One thing to note here:
+There are three things to note here:

+1. We use `wpkh` as the function in our derivation path.
+That's because we want to generate modern Segwit addresses, not legacy addresses.
+That matches our usage in Libwally of the `wally_bip32_key_to_addr_segwit` function.
+The most important thing, however, is to have the same expectations with Libwally and `bitcoin-cli` (and your descriptor) of what sort of address you're generating, so that everything matches!
+2. We use the path `/0/*` because we wanted the external addresses for this account.
+If we instead wanted the change addresses, we'd use `/1/*`.
-* We are not going to use the returned `descriptor` line, as that's for a `xpub` address.
+3. We are not going to use the returned `descriptor` line, as it's's for a `xpub` address.
 Instead we'll apply the returned `checksum` to the `xprv` that we already have.
 ```
 $ cs=$(bitcoin-cli getdescriptorinfo "wpkh($dp$xprv/0/*)" | jq -r ' .checksum')
 ```